Jopie64/crossbar-starter/README.md

 [![asciicast](https://asciinema.org/a/6ufqm00z2xmdb3xdnrrzf4es7.png)](https://asciinema.org/a/6ufqm00z2xmdb3xdnrrzf4es7)

+Now open you browser at [http://localhost:8080](http://localhost:8080).

+You should see a welcome page allowing to select one of four roles to try.

 ### AutobahnJS

-Now go to the JavaScript/NodeJS based template folder and start an AutobahnJS component running on NodeJS and connecting to the Crossbar.io node of above:
+Let's start an AutobahnJS component running on NodeJS and connecting to the Crossbar.io node of above:

 ```console
 cd crossbar-starter/autobahn-js